jonathan-milan-pollock/demos/tools/markdown/dev.md

 2. Only import what index.ts files of libs export
 3. Imports should be in 3 sections Platform (ng or node), 3rd Parties, Own Code
 4. Exports, imports, and declarations should be ordered by file name
-5. Prefer named not default exports to keep names consistent
+5. Prefer named exports to keep names consistent
 6. Write components in templateUrl html file
 7. Use undefined or unknown instead of null
 8. Interfaces of lifecycle methods should be declared